ArnovanHilten/GenNet/README.md

 ### Running GenNet

 Open the command line and navigate to the GenNet folder.
-To run for example the example_study run:
+To run the example study run:
 ```
 python GenNet.py train ./processed_data/example_study/ 1
 ```